 Within the UM program, issues of diversity permeate research, coursework, and practica experiences.
+(See the description of Diversity and Individual Differences, above.)
 Our program has been highly responsive to the need to adapt research and clinical service delivery to the diverse Miami community by developing culturally sensitive procedures.
 A sizable proportion of the Department of Psychology's research and training grants capitalize on the special opportunities that exist here to study diverse populations, with respect to age, color, disability, ethnicity, gender identity, language, national origin, race, religion, culture, sexual orientation, and socioeconomic status.
-The Department has two federally-funded research training grants, supporting many clinical students that primarily focus on ethnic minority populations.
+The Department has a federally-funded research training grant, supporting many clinical students that primarily focus on ethnic minority populations.
 Funded research also focuses on topics related to ethnic/cultural diversity, such as the Hispanic Community Health Study (chronic disease factors; health protective behaviors); HIV prevention and trauma treatment; interventions for peer victimized youth; and health disparities affecting youth.